Neurodermatitis Cream: Why Organic Alternatives Can Soothe Your Skin Sustainably

 - Suitable for all skin types

-Ointments (high fat content, low water content)
+Ointments (high fat content, little water)

 - Very intensive care